liupei101/AdvMIL/README.md

 ### Data preparation

 *WSI preprocessing toolkit*: it is highly recommended to utilize an easy-to-use tool, [CLAM](https://github.com/mahmoodlab/CLAM), for WSI preprocessing, including dataset download, tissue segmentation, patching, and patch feature extraction.
-Please see a detailed documentation at https://github.com/mahmoodlab/CLAM.
+Please see a detailed documentation at https://github.com/mahmoodlab/CLAM, or refer to [Complete Tutorial - Processing WSIs for MIL](https://github.com/liupei101/Pipeline-Processing-TCGA-Slides-for-MIL) for a complete and more detailed tutorial built opon CLAM.

 Next, we provide detailed steps to preprocess WSIs using `CLAM` (assuming you have already known its basic usage):
 1. patching at `level = 2` (downsampled `16x`): go to CLAM directory and run